brudfors/SlicerPointSetProcessing/README.md

 2. **vtkInfoVisBoost** - Download the latest version of Boost from here: http://www.boost.org/users/history/version_1_59_0.html, and extract to a folder of your choice (BOOST_ROOT).
 Open CMake and set the build directory to the VTK-build folder located in your 3D Slicer build.
 Add an entry called BOOST_ROOT, enable vtkInfoVisBoost and vtkInfoVisBoostGraphAlgorithms, then press Generate.
 Open the Slicer.sln located in the top directory of your Slicer build and build Slicer again.
 4. **PoissonReconstruction** - Build the PoissonReconstruction library located here: https://github.com/daviddoria/PoissonReconstruction, and link it with the VTK-build located in your 3D Slicer build folder.
 5. **PointSetProcessing** - Build the PointSetProcessing library located here: https://github.com/daviddoria/PointSetProcessing, and link it with the VTK-build located in your 3D Slicer build folder.
-6. **SlicerSurfaceFromUnorganizedPoints** - Build the SlicerSurfaceFromUnorganizedPoints module after adding: the PoissonReconstruction library and includes; the PointSetProcessing library and includes; and the vtkInfovisBoostGraphAlgorithms library, in CMake.
+6. **SlicerPointSetProcessing** - Build the SlicerPointSetProcessing module after adding: the PoissonReconstruction library, build folder and includes; the PointSetProcessing library and includes; and the vtkInfovisBoostGraphAlgorithms library, in CMake.
+Make sure as well to add the directory containing vtkPoissonReconstruction.dll to your Windows path.

 ## TODO
 * Add smoothing